What happens now that Justin Trudeau has resigned?

 The Liberal Party would have until March 24 to decide on a new leader.
 Parliament was supposed to resume on January 27 but Trudeau has asked for a lengthy suspension to give the party time.

-Opposition parties, the Conservative Party, Bloc Québécois and the New Democratic Party all said they planned to hold a non-confidence vote when Parliament returned.
+Canada’s opposition parties, the Conservative Party, Bloc Québécois and the New Democratic Party, all said they planned to hold a non-confidence vote when Parliament returned.
 Should the vote prevail, which it is likely to, it would trigger an early federal election.

 In the meantime, the Liberal Party national board of directors must meet within the month to set a date for a leadership vote as well as establish other parameters around the leadership contest, according to the party’s constitution.

 Several people could replace Trudeau as Liberal Party leader, including Freeland.
-As the former deputy, Freeland is one of the most well-known members of Trudeau’s team and a top contender.
+As the former deputy, she is one of the most well-known members of Trudeau’s team and a top contender.

 Transport Minister Anita Anand could be considered for the position, as well as François-Philippe Champagne, the registrar of Canada and minister of innovation, science and industry,

-Other names thrown into the mix include Mélanie Joy, the minister of foreign affairs; Sean Fraser, the former minister of immigration and former minister of housing; Mark Carney, an adviser to Trudeau, Christy Clark, the former premier of British Columbia; and Dominic LeBlanc, the minister of finance.
+Other names thrown into the mix include Mélanie Joy, the minister of foreign affairs; Sean Fraser, the former minister of immigration and former minister of housing; Mark Carney, an adviser to Trudeau and the former governor of the Bank of England; Christy Clark, the former premier of British Columbia; and Dominic LeBlanc, the minister of finance.

 Join our commenting forum